 Level Elements Authority Tier 1 Auditing Standards 10 Formal Standards listed in Fundamental Requirements Statements on Auditing Standards (SASs) Auditors must be familiar with all guidance in this category.
 Any departures must be justified.
 Tier 2 Interpretive Publications Auditing Interpretations of SASs Auditing guidance in AICPA Audit and Accounting Guides Auditing Statements of Position Appendices to SASs Auditors must be familiar with all guidance in this category.
 Any departures must be justified.
-Tier 3 Other Auditing Publications AICPA auditing publications not referred to under Tier 1 or Tier 2, such as PITF Practice Alerts Auditing articles in the Journal of Accountancy and other professional journals Auditing articles in The CPA Letter published by the AICPA Continuing professional education programs and other instructional materials Textbooks Guide books Audit programs Checklists Other auditing publications from state CPA societies, other organizations and individuals Guidance in this category is not authoritative.
-Auditors must determine whether guidance is appropriate and relevant in particular circumstances.
+Tier 3 Other Auditing Publications AICPA auditing publications not referred to under Tier 1 or Tier 2, such as PITF Practice Alerts Auditing articles in professional journals Continuing professional education programs and other instructional materials Textbooks and guidebooks Audit programs and checklists Other auditing publications from state CPA societies, other organizations and individuals Guidance in this category is not authoritative.
+Auditors must determine whether guidance is appropriate and relevant in particular cir- cumstances.